andrewkho/blendseg/README.md

 Currently I am running this on a laptop with Core i5 Processor and a mesh with approximately 28000 faces.
 After initialization, it takes anywhere from 0.15-0.25s to complete the intersection and rendering operations.
 Optimization is on-going.

 I'm still trying to figure out the Blender API.
 Currently I'm using Blender 2.63 on 64-bit Ubuntu 12.04.3.
-Currently this is NOT working correctly with Blender 2.68 Ubuntu.
-Fix is in the works.
+This is now working with Blender 2.68.

 blender 2.62 (Ubuntu 12.04 repository version) -- Does not work